mech/Notes/Design (Product)/UI.md

 Picking the right thing to say, and the tone of your dialogue with the user, is crucial.

 > Conversational apps are therefore organized around the way I organize my life, rather than the way the app maker might dictate.

+## Color Blindness

+Do not only use color.
+Go for contrasts and shapes.

 ## Zero UI